 Along with being an advocate for the treatment of mixed-race people in the south, she became avidly involved in the Women’s Suffrage Movement.

 After one failed marriage in 1910, she married poet and activist Robert J. Nelson in 1916 and joined him in becoming active in politics.
 She became an activist for Black women who were marginalised within society and spoke publicly about issues such as healthcare and education.
-Her work shifted from poetry to essays and journalistic work that explored political and social issues focussing on the rights for Black women everywhere.
-She was a successful columnist, writing articles, essays, and reviews for newspapers, magazines and academic journals.
+Her work shifted from poetry to essays and journalistic work that explored political and social issues focusing on the rights of Black women everywhere.
+She was a successful columnist, writing articles, essays, and reviews for newspapers, magazines, and academic journals.

 Born around 1753 in Gambia, Africa, Phillis Wheatley spent most of her life enslaved.
 Despite this fact, she went on to become the first African American woman to publish a book of poetry in English.

-After being transported from Africa to America in 1761, she was bought by the Wheatley family of Boston, Massachusetts, aged only 8 years old.
-The family named her Phillis after the ship that brought her over and gave her their last name, as per customs at the time.
+After being transported from Africa to America in 1761, she was bought by the Wheatley family of Boston, Massachusetts, aged only eight years old.
+The family named her Phillis after the ship that brought her over and gave her their last name as per customs at the time.

 The Wheatley family educated her, and at the age of 14, she began to write poetry.
 A year later, she would go on to write her most anthologised poem: On Being Brought from Africa to America.
 Even though she was still only young, her work gained her fame on both sides of the Atlantic.

 With the encouragement and support of her masters, she began to advertise for subscribers for her first book of poems, and after finding a lack of support for literature written by an African in America, the Wheatley family turned to London for a publisher.